kodiua/angular-styleguide-es6/README.md

 ### Controller Names
 ###### [Style [Y123](#style-y123)]

   - Use consistent names for all controllers named after their feature.
-Use UpperCamelCase for controllers, as they are constructors.
+Use UpperCamelCase for controllers, as they are classes.

     *Why?*: Provides a consistent way to quickly identify and reference controllers.